georgianaarosoae/ToDoListProject/README.md

 # ToDoList Web Application

 Welcome to the ToDoList web application!
-This application allows users to manage their tasks effectively by providing features for creating, updating, and deleting tasks.
+This application allows users to manage their tasks effectively.

-## Getting Started

 To get started with the ToDoList application, follow the steps below: